ZimengXiong/basicsvm/content/docs-site/use/go-board-basics.md

 The clock is a repeating signal. `posedge CLK` means the instant the clock changes from `0` to `1`.
 The Go Board clock does this 25 million times each second.
-That is when the flip-flops in this circuit update.
+(That's when the flip-flops in this circuit update).
 Between clock edges, `count` keeps its old value.

 The `always @(posedge CLK)` block describes what each flip-flop should store at